BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 ![Fig. 3.17: Knowledge representation product map](images/Knowledge_Representation_PM.png)

-Virtuoso, Owlim and JENA are bundles that include knowledge editor, reaonsing / query engines and  Java APIs.
+Virtuoso, GraphDB, rdf4J, Apache Jena are bundles that include knowledge base, reasoning / query engines and  Java APIs.
 Pellet, FaCT++, and HermiT are reasoning engines that may be plugged into other products.
-Protégé and Topbraid Composer are knowledge editors; Topbraid Suite and OntoStudio are integrated environments that include knowledge editors and runtime-components.
-Examples for knowledge resources are DBpedia, YAGO, WikiData, etc.
+Protégé and Topbraid Composer are knowledge editors; Topbraid Suite PoolParty and Semafora are integrated environments that include knowledge editors and runtime-components.
+Examples for knowledge resources are WikiData, DBpedia, YAGO, CYC and GND.

 More products and details can be found in the appendix.

-## Tips and Tricks

 ### Ontology - Make or Buy?

 Make or buy?
 This is common a question in the technology selection phase of an IT project.
 It also often applies to the ontology in an AI application project.

-As outlined in the section on Linked Data, there are hundreds and thousands of ontologies available, many with a public license, with thousands or even hundreds of thousands of facts each.
+As outlined in the section on Linked Data, there are thousands of ontologies available, many with a public license, with thousands or even hundreds of thousands of facts each.
 An area with particularly well-established public ontologies are life sciences; See, e.g., [The OBO Foundry](http://www.obofoundry.org/) with ontologies for symptoms, diseases, medications, clinical procedures, genes / proteins, etc. etc.
-There are even *ontology search engines*, e.g., [Swoogle](http://swoogle.umbc.edu/) or [Watson](http://watson.kmi.open.ac.uk/WatsonWUI/).
+There are even *ontology search engines*, e.g., [BARTOC](http://bartoc.org) .

 Surprisingly however, when being confronted with concrete requirements for an AI application, it turns out that rarely an off-the-shelf ontology is sufficient.
 In none of my previous projects in various areas (tourism, libraries, arts, software engineering and medicine) I could simply take and use an off-the-shelf ontology without adaptation.
 Other practitioners have made similar experiences (Ege et al., 2015).

 I think Bowker and Star (1999) give a good explanation for this dilemma.
 They write: "Classifications that appear natural, eloquent, and homogeneous within a given human context appear forced and heterogeneous outside of that context".
 Different use cases require different structuring of the same knowledge.

 Also, the quality of some public ontologies is mediocre.
-Consider, e.g., DBpedia and the following SPARQL query for finding all Renaissance artists.

-    select ?p where {?p rdf:type yago:RenaissanceArtists}

-This  query executed at the [DBpedia SPARQL endpoint](http://dbpedia.org/sparql) (on 2016-01-10) results in only 16 (!) resources. `dbpedia:Michelangelo` is among them but, e.g, `dbpedia:Raphael` is missing.
-Instead, senseless results like `dbpedia:Leonardo_da_Vinci's_personal_life` are included.

-Interestingly enough, the query

-    select ?p where {?p rdf:type yago:RenaissancePainters}

-results in 550 resources.
-Aren't painters artists?!
+For example, in Wikidata the class wife is in a transitive rdfs:subClassOf relationship with class animal (accessed 2019-04-03).
+Why is this the case?
+This is because in Wikidata, the following relationship chain is modeled: wife is subclass of woman, is subclass of female, is subclass of Homo sapiens, is subclass of omnivore, is subclass of animal.

-When implementing the scripts for extracting the Arts Ontology (see above) from DBpedia, I put quite some effort in data cleansing measures, e.g., eliminating birth and death dates that are not valid, birth and death places that are no locations, artist's movements that are no artistic movements etc.
+When implementing the scripts for extracting the Art Ontology from Wikidata, we put quite some effort in data cleansing measures, e.g., eliminating birth and death dates that are not valid, birth and death places that are no locations, artist's movements that are no artistic movements etc.

-DBpedia is still a suitable source for the Arts Ontology example in this book.
-However, in a project for one of the leading German Arts museums ([digital collection](https://digitalesammlung.staedelmuseum.de/index.html)), the use of DBpedia was out of question due to its quality deficiencies.
+Wikidata is still a suitable source for the Art Ontology example in this book and for Web apps like [openArtBrowser](https://openartbrowser.org).
+However, in a project for one of the leading German Arts museums ([digital collection](https://sammlung.staedelmuseum.de)), the use of Wikidata was out of question due to its quality deficiencies.